Skip to content

 Default Values

-If you are using a numeric type, this default value is zero.
+The first member of an enum with no custom expression is always have a default value, unlike enumeration of grouped variables.
+If you are using a numeric type, this default value is iota.
 If you are using a string, the default value will be directly the same as the identifier of the first field.
+Other fields will evaluated based on the first member's expressions, following the explained behavior in the Grouped Variables and Enumeration section.

 Your compiler does not automatically define the default field.
 Therefore, every time you define an enum, it must have at least one field and this field will be used as the default field.